Santhosh Prathap

 Santhosh Prathap is an Indian actor working in the Tamil film industry.
 His feature film debut was in the lead role Kathai Thiraikathai Vasanam Iyakkam (2014).
 In 2022, he participated in the popular cooking show Cooku with Comali (season 3) as a contestant in Vijay television.

 Career

 Santhosh made his acting debut with Kathai Thiraikathai Vasanam Iyakkam (2014) directed by R. Parthiban.
 Portraying a struggling director who wants to make a mark in cinema, the film released to positive reviews.
 After a brief sabbatical, he made his comeback with Dhayam (2017), a thriller which was set completely in a single room.
-He was first seen in a negative role in Mr. Chandramouli.
+He was first seen in a negative role in Mr. Chandramouli (2018).
+Later, he acted in lead role in films such as Pancharaaksharam (2019), Irumbu Manithan (2020) and Yen Peyar Anandhan (2020).

+In 2024, Santhosh starred in three Tamil projects - Sundar C's Aranmanai 4, Halitha Shameem's Minmini (in a cameo appearance) and the ZEE5 web series Aindham Vedham.
+In the Tamil thriller series The Game: You Never Play Alone (2025), Santhosh Prathap plays a video game developer.